 Surgery is an effective treatment, but it is best done by a veterinarian skilled in this type of surgery, called a "thyroidectomy."
 Surgery is most often indicated when only one thyroid lobe is involved.
 A radionuclide scan is indicated prior to the surgery to determine the extent of the diseased thyroid tissue and to locate any extraneous thyroid tissue growing elsewhere in the neck (or chest) of the cat, which may contraindicate surgery if if cannot be entirely removed.

 - Eliminates the need for long-term medication.

-- Favored where Radioactive Iodine Therapy (I131) is not available
+- Favored where radioactive iodine therapy is not available.

 - There are normal risks of anesthesia.

-- Possible development of hypothyroidism(Can be treated with thyroid supplements).
+- Possible development of hypothyroidism, but can be treated with thyroid supplements.

 - It's more expensive than medical treatment.

 Radioactive Iodine Therapy

 This is quickly becoming the treatment of choice in areas where it is available, and where the caregivers can afford it.
 A single injection of radioactive iodine (I-131) is given subcutaneously.
 The substance "finds" and destroys all diseased tissue, including any ectopic (outside the normal area) thyroid cells without harming any normal tissue.
-The cat must remain in the veterinary hospital for five days to two weeks (depending on state laws) until his radioactive levels are acceptable.
+The cat must remain in the veterinary hospital for five days to two weeks (depending on state laws) until its radioactive levels are acceptable.
 Caregivers may be able to visit during that time, but will only be able to view their kitty through a special leaded window.

 The cat is also given the anti-thyroid medication for 15 days prior to treatment with I-131.
 As with the surgical option, a cat with hypertrophic cardiomyopathy, kidney disease, diabetes, or any other serious condition is not a candidate for radioactive iodine therapy.

-- Provides a permanent cure in 95% of cases
+- It provides a permanent cure in 95 percent of cases.

 - It minimizes the stress to the cat.